-We are a student-run Buddhist society in Cambridge that provides a suitable platform for all who are interested to earn and practice Buddhism and meditation
+We are a student-run Buddhist society in Cambridge that provides a suitable platform for all who are interested to learn and practice Buddhism and meditation

 Interested?
 Join our mailing list and Facebook group here!